-*Editor’s note: sadly, our holiday in Japan is no longer offered.
-We will be looking for a new Japanese ride as soon as the world opens up!
+*Editor’s note: sadly, our holidays in Japan and Tasmania are no longer offered.
+We will be looking for new rides in these destinations ASAP!

 Why choose this type of travel?
 As in exploring a new country from the back of a horse?

 So many reasons – horses can give you such an insightful aspect of the country in which you are riding.
 Nothing beats being surrounded by nature on the back of a horse.
 Everything is crystal clear – the country, the smells, the colours, the season, whether it be summer, spring, autumn or winter, really feeling the sun, the wind, even the rain.

 What is your most memorable Globetrotting moment?

 Again, so many memorable moments – I really could not pick one.
 Each ride has its own individual taste, which keeps me coming back and wanting more.